-Revision Issued Changes 05 01/14/2022 Updated and reformatted to meet the new technical procedure template.
+Revision Issued Changes 05 01/14/2022 Updated and reformatted to meet the new technical procedure 05 template.
+12/16/2024 Updated to reflect changes in examinations offered by USSS and to 06 make terms and conclusions more consistent with other procedures.